feasgal/tw-portfolio/project/docs/sample/reference/glossary.md

 **Server Admin**

-:    The admin UI for the server.
+:    The administrator UI for the server.

 **Synchronization**